in-op/GameAI/README.md

 ### MiniMax
 [MiniMax](https://en.wikipedia.org/wiki/Minimax)
 is a recursive search algorithm which solves games of simple complexity, such as Tic-Tac-Toe.
+It explores the game tree in a depth-first manner, performing moves until reaching a terminal
+(game-over) state, and sending this value back up the tree.
+It scores each node of the game tree by selecting either the move with the maximum score (for the AI player), or the minimum score (for the opponent).
+This implementation uses the Negamax to simplify the design.

 ### Pure Monte-Carlo
 Pure [Monte-Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method)